shraddha261006/ODT2026-Shraddha-Ashvanth/README.md

 What would you improve next?

 **Response:**
-`I would have loved to make the glove more easily wearable and customsible for all to try and play.
+`We would have loved to make the glove more easily wearable and customsible for all to try and play.
 We could have created a more realistic bowling alley envrionment.
 A more accurate animation of the fingers bending and picking up of the objects.`

 ---